waifu-motivator/waifu-motivator-plugin/README.md

 > *Waifu* is a term for a fictional character, usually in anime or related media, that someone has great, and sometimes romantic, affection for.

-## Coming up features:
-* Waifu of the day
-* Waifu motivator on demand
-* Waifu Dashboard

 ## Getting Started
 If you'd like to test it or run it to your local machine for development, please see the following sections.